alexkernphysiker/math_h/README.md

 Tests
 =====
 	tests/*.cpp
-The directory tests contains cmake project with unit tests.
-The tests require GoogleTest framework to be installed
+The unit tests (require GoogleTest framework to be installed)